HKR-Thesis/thesis/README.md

 ### Bare Metal Installation of Tensorflow with CUDA support on OKDO Nano C100

 > [!IMPORTANT]
-> A common issue that occurs when instsalling tensorflow is ```fatal error: xlocale.h: No such file or directory```.
+> A common issue that occurs when installing tensorflow is ```fatal error: xlocale.h: No such file or directory```.
 This can be fixed by creating the symlink ```sudo ln -s /usr/include/locale.h /usr/include/xlocale.h```

 The Python version that should be used is 3.6, and the tensorflow version that should be used on the [OKDO Nano](https://www.okdo.com/p/okdo-nano-c100-developer-kit-powered-by-nvidia-jetson-nano-module/) is tensorflow-2.7.0+nv22.
 The [official installation procedure](https://forums.developer.nvidia.com/t/official-tensorflow-for-jetson-nano/71770) is as follows: